ubuntu/yaru.dart/README.md

 So `yaru_widgets.dart` uses the completeness and the level of polish `material.dart` has and adds a set of widgets to it that are useful (but not necessarily the only way) to build desktop and web applications so they all have a consistent look and use the same design patterns.

-## Recommended themes
+## Tested themes

-Themes inside [`yaru.dart`](https://github.com/ubuntu/yaru.dart) are recommended but all flutter material themes should work.
+Themes inside [`yaru.dart`](https://github.com/ubuntu/yaru.dart) are the only material themes tested with yaru_widgets and we do not currently recommend to use any other themes.